top of page

 Kinetic Sculpture

 The inspiration for this whimsical kinetic sculpture came from my lifelong love of the ocean and years of windsurfing adventures.
 It recreates the sights, sounds and movements of a full day at the beach.
-The sculpture is powered by 3 synchronous motors.
-The sound was recorded at my favorite beach
+The stained glass sculpture is powered by 3 synchronous motors that control the motion of the undulating waves, sunrise/sunset, windsurfers and dolphin.
+The windsurf sails are made from butterfly wings.
+The sound of the crashing waves was recorded at my favorite beach.

 Click the arrow to view and hear the video of the sculpture in motion.